DaiwaCagney/DigitalForensic/Database.md

   - `show columns in wp_posts;`
 9. Dump all data related
   - `select * from wp_posts where post_author = '123' into outfile 'E:\evidence.txt';`
+10. Collection of all logs and the database folder --> Binary logs allow to trace all events
+11. Analyze the binary logs with a hex editor